selectel/terraform-provider-selectel/website/docs/r/dbaas_mysql_datastore_v1.html.markdown

 * `backup_retention_days` - (Optional) Number of days to retain backups.

-* `log_platform` - (Optional) Name of Log Group for Log Platform.
-Requirements: must start with 's/dbaas/' prefix, can be between 1 and 512 characters long and consist of the following characters: "a-z, A-Z, 0-9, '_' (underscore), '-' (hyphen), '/' (forward slash), '.' (period)' and '#' (hash).
-For example: "s/dbaas/My-first-group".
-You can read more information about logs in [docs](https://docs.selectel.ru/en/managed-databases/mysql-sync/logs/).
+`logs` - (Optional) Name of an existing or a new log group in the [Logs](https://docs.selectel.ru/en/logs/about-logs/) service.
+The name must start with the prefix 's/dbaas/'.
+It can contain uppercase and lowercase letters, digits and symbols (underscore, hyphen, forward slash, period and hash).
+The name cannot exceed 512 symbols.
+For example, s/dbaas/My-first-group.
+Learn more  about logs for [MySQL sync](https://docs.selectel.ru/en/managed-databases/mysql-sync/logs/) and [MySQL semi-sync](https://docs.selectel.ru/en/managed-databases/mysql-semi-sync/logs/).

 ## Attributes Reference